-my vegan experiment, planning to prepare pasta with asparagus and olive oil.
+I was about 24 hours into my vegan experiment, planning to prepare pasta with asparagus and olive oil.
 In Ruhlman’s Twenty, I write about what a felicitous pairing scallops and asparagus are and make a sauce by pureeing the stems and mounting the puree with butter, serving the reheated tips as garnish.
 Finding myself with a good bunch of asparagus, I thought, “I’ll bet pureed asparagus makes an excellent sauce for pasta.
 But still it’s going to need a little oomph.
 Hmmm.
 Perhaps some freshly grated Parmigiano-Reggiano.
 Oops, not strictly vegan.
 But maybe just a few shaving, it’ll taste sooo much better.”
-I was hungry, and the dish needed a little extra something, ...I was about 24 hours into
+I was hungry, and the dish needed a little extra something, which in so many instances is solved simply by adding an egg.
+Oh hell, why not mount a good deal of butter into Read On »

 Earlier in the season, I taped a grilling demo for a new Cleveland company called Sideways, specializing in digital publishing, including the eponymous magazine for the iPad (next issue is out Monday, youtube promo here).
 It accompanied my story on grilling.
 The idea that the iPad can include multiple pix (even a flip-pad presentation of cooking technique), video, text and recipes is exciting and Sideways was the first company I know of to create such a work.
 I think this video is too long, more than 15 minutes, or it needs to be broken into shorter chapters, but it’s not bad for a first try.
 They recently posted it to youtube, so here it is.
 Grilling 101, human’s original cooking method: Spatchcocked chicken, grilling asparagus, and grilling sausage.
 I believe Hank Shaw made fun of Read On »